percona/pmm-doc/source/manage/server-admin-gui.rst

 |stt| is disabled by default.

-It can be enabled in :menuselection:`PMM Settings --> Settings --> Advanced Settings --> Security Threat Tool`.
+It can be enabled in :menuselection:`PMM --> PMM Settings --> Settings --> Advanced Settings --> Security Threat Tool`.

+The checks take 24 hours to complete.

+The results can be viewed in :menuselection:`PMM --> PMM Database Checks`.

 SSH Key Details